The Historic Fishing Village of Murrells Inlet

 The Gray Man

 My favorite version of this legend tells a tragic love story.
-A young man returning from a long absence was eager to see his fiancee.
+A young man returning from a long absence was eager to see his fiancé.
 He rode on horseback from Georgetown, SC to Pawleys Island.
-The young man was so eager to see his beloved young girl that he decided not to follow the road, but take a short-cut across the marsh.
+The young man was so eager to see his beloved young girl that he decided not to follow the road, but take a short cut across the marsh.
 In this untraveled marsh the young man’s horse fell in quicksand, both horse and rider were killed.
 The young girl was devastated and began to forlornly walk the beach, mourning her lover.
-One windy summer day, she saw a man dressed all in gray approach her and recognized him as her dead fiance.
+One windy summer day, she saw a man dressed all in gray approach her and recognized him as her dead fiancé.
 He told her to get off the island immediately because there was danger.
 Without another word, he vanished.
 The young woman told her parents what she had seen and they fled to the mainland.
 That night the hurricane came ashore destroying nearly every home on the island.
-The home of the young woman was left somehow untouched by the storm as though it had been protected by an unseen force.
+The home of the young woman was left somehow untouched by the storm as though an unseen force had protected it.